Sobieskiego 100: History

 Sobieskiego 100 gave rise to various urban legends, including that it "was a spy base and safe house for the KGB, that it was home to a huge radio communication station, that it was occupied by the Russian mafia and even that there were mysterious underground tunnels and its cellars were used as a makeshift prison".
 There were rumours of "secret rooms, safes full of cash and an arsenal of spying equipment".
 After residents left the complex, it became a popular destination for urban explorers.

 In 2012, the Ministry of Foreign Affairs and Warsaw City Council terminated the agreement and demanded the return of the property.
 The Government of Russia asserted ownership of the property and declined to pay rent.
 In October 2016, a Warsaw court issued a default judgment ordering the Government of Russia to hand the property back to Poland.
 In April 2017, the same court ordered the Government of Russia to pay 7.8 million złoty of back rent.

 In April 2022, a bailiff acting for the Mayor of Warsaw Rafał Trzaskowski took possession of the complex.
 The move was protested by Sergey Andreyev, the Russian ambassador to Poland, who stated that a diplomatic site had been illegally occupied.
 Trzaskowski stated that Sobieskiego 100 would be used to "serve the Ukrainian community".
 Initially, it was envisaged that the complex would be used to provide accommodation for refugees from Ukraine stemming from the 2022 Russian invasion of Ukraine.
-Due to the disrepair of the buildings, engineers began assessing the condition of the buildings to determine whether they could be refurbished or whether they needed to be demolished.
 Andrii Deshchytsia, the Ambassador of Ukraine to Poland, stated that Ukraine would request to lease Sobieskiego 100 and suggested it could be used for a school or Ukrainian cultural center.

+Due to the disrepair of the buildings, engineers assessed the condition of the buildings to determine whether they could be refurbished or whether they needed to be demolished.
+In February 2023, deputy mayor Tomasz Bratek announced that the building was not expected to require to be demolished.